$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Introduction

 \section{Introduction}

-Mathematical models of dynamical systems are essential tools for understanding and forecasting the behavior of many complex physical phenomena.
-These systems, which are collections of ordinary differential equations arising from, e.g., discretizations of a partial differential equation, usually have large dimension in real-world applications due to the need for fine spatial and temporal resolutions.
-This in turn creates significant demands on computational resources such as time and memory.
-A remedy to this problem is model-order reduction (\MOR{}): the construction of low-order and cheap-to-evaluate surrogate models that can be used as high-fidelity approximations in place of the original large-scale system for computational tasks such as numerical prediction, optimization, or controller design.
-We refer the reader to~\cite{Ant05,BenMS05,BenOCW17,AntBG20,BauBF14} and the references therein for a comprehensive overview of the topic.
+Mathematical models of dynamical systems are essential tools for understanding and forecasting the behavior of complex physical phenomena.
+These systems, which are collections of ordinary differential equations arising from, e.g., discretizations of a partial differential equation, often have large dimension due to the fine spatial and temporal resolutions required for accurate predictions.
+This in turn commands significant computational resources such as time and memory.
+A remedy to this problem is model-order reduction (\MOR{}): the construction of low-order and cheap-to-evaluate surrogate models that are used as high-fidelity approximations in place of the original large-scale system for downstream computational tasks.
+We refer to~\cite{Ant05,BenMS05,BenOCW17,AntBG20,BauBF14} and the references therein for a comprehensive overview.

 In this work, we consider dynamical systems that evolve linearly in the state equation and contain (up to) quadratic terms in the output equation.
 In state space, such systems are formulated as